Cupprum/MediaServer/rpi/README.md

 # Configure Raspberry PI

+NOTE: Raspberry Pi should be accessible on `pi.local` address from the browser.

 **Steps:**
 * Install the latest Raspbian OS using `Raspberry Pi Imager.app`.

+* Execute the `startup.sh` shell script to disable wifi.

 * Execute the `bootstrap.sh` shell script to update the system, install Docker and minikube.